kokogen/flu/README.md

 # flu
-Here is an illustration of reactive approaches for using redis and web endpoints.
+Here is an illustration of reactive approaches for using redis and rest api endpoints.